srahulchowdary/ecommerce-sales-analysis/README.md

 * Customer Rating Analysis
 * Root Cause Investigation for Revenue Decline

-The complete SQL script is available in the `sql` folder.
+The complete SQL scripts are available in the SQL folder.

 ## Key Insights